MilanVlaski/issue-tracking/README.md

 11. Kako vidjeti koliko je brzo inženjer riješio problem?
 Pogledati vrijeme od kad je predao problem, do vremena kad je dao zakrpu.
  # To do
 ## Must do
+- [ ] Create local db and use the app a bunch with it.
-- [ ] FEAT: Register engineer, add application, change state of problem, filtering based on problem state.
+- [ ] FEAT: Add application, change state of problem, filtering based on problem state.
 - [ ] FEAT: Add date created to answer.
 - [ ] FEAT: See all engineers, with a count of solved problems, and option to see problems they are working on.
 - [ ] Add filtering to problems page for the engineer.
 (User's is prefiltered.)